mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 string.
 You SHOULD verify that the client's initial seed list matches the list of seeds.
 You MUST verify that the set of ServerDescriptions in the client's TopologyDescription eventually matches the list of hosts.
-You MUST verify that the set of Connection String Options matches the client's parsed set.
+You MUST verify that each of the values of the Connection String Options under ``options`` match the Client's parsed value for that option.
+There may be other options parsed by the Client as well, which a test does not verify.
 You MUST verify that an error has been thrown if ``error`` is present.